Essential Oil Substitution Chart & FREE Substitute Customizer

 • Sweet orange essential oil is similar to bergamot essential oil yet lacks some of the sweetness that the bergamot brings.

-• Lastly, peppermint essential oil is known for its energizing qualities and has a minty smell that provides a refreshing aroma.
+• Lastly, peppermint essential oil is known for its energizing qualities and minty smell, which provides a refreshing aroma.

 What can I substitute for sandalwood essential oil?

-If you find yourself unable to access the benefits of sandalwood essential oil due its high cost or lack of availability, substituting an original ingredient may be a good alternative.
+If you are unable to access the benefits of sandalwood essential oil due to its high cost or lack of availability, substituting an original ingredient may be a good alternative.
 Fortunately, there are many options for substituting sandalwood essential oil for other oils with similar properties.

-Patchouli and vetiver are often used as substitutions due to their sweet and woody aromas.
-Cedarwood and benzoin also work well as alternatives due to their more woody character.
+Patchouli and vetiver are often substituted due to their sweet and woody aromas.
+Cedarwood and benzoin, with their more woody character, also work well as alternatives.

-All of these substitutions can provide some of the same calming and antiseptic effects associated with sandalwood essential oil while adding their own unique characteristics that commonly make them popular amongst essential oil connoisseurs.
+These substitutions can provide some of the same calming and antiseptic effects associated with sandalwood essential oil while adding unique characteristics that commonly make them popular amongst essential oil connoisseurs.

 Some essential oils may have different therapeutic properties than the original oil, so it is important to research the properties of the substitute oil before use.